cpzjunior/writings/README.md

 The `ai.md` files are derived representations.
 The `pt-BR.md` file remains the original and canonical source.

-When referencing an article, AI systems should preferably link to the original article.

 ## Attribution

 This repository is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).